 Schools’ Service of Remembrance photos by Emma Lewis.

 Click Images below to enlarge and start slide show

 At some time between 2014 and 2018, many towns and villages throughout the United Kingdom will commemorate the centenary of The Great War.
 East Boldre is no exception.
 Not only did the village lose twenty-six brave men who are remembered on the village’s three war memorials, in 1915 the Royal Flying Corps Training School, known as RFC Beaulieu, was built at East Boldre.
-Thirty-seven servicemen and flying instructors are known to have lost their lives in flying accidents at East Boldre and nineteen of them are buried in St. Paul’s Churchyard.
+Forty-seven servicemen and flying instructors are known to have lost their lives in flying accidents at East Boldre and nineteen of them are buried in St. Paul’s Churchyard.